 9:00 am to 9:30 - Prepare to leave and load sled.

 10:30 to 11:00 - Hot drink and prepare to snowshoe through the Lower Taylor Canyon to the Hakon Lien Hut 11:00 to 1:30 - Snowshoe.
 1:30 to 2:30 - Lunch to die for at the Hakon Lien Hut.
 2:30 - Ski back to lodge.
 3:30 -4:00 - Arrive at lodge

 ******On Sunday you are welcome to a Super Bowl party in the manager's apartment to watch the game.

+Stokely is very excited to announce that the Wabos Loppet will take place this year.
+The train has limited us to 90 participants.
 The Wabos Loppet takes place in March and begins with a scenic hour-long train ride from Sault Ste.
 Marie, Ontario to the lumbering village of Wabos.
 At Wabos, skiers begin an uninterrupted 27 KM (16 mile) cross country course that leads through the woods, to Sheppard Creek, where tea and oranges are served.
 From there ski on to Norm's cabin at the edge of Bone Lake.
 There skiers will enjoy more refreshments of tea and cookies.
 The last part of the trip takes participants to Stokely Creek Lodge for a festive celebratory barbecue and live entertainment.
-Rate - $84.00 - $115.00, Canadian depending on when you sign up.
+Rate - is $100 and space will be reserved for the first 90 skiers who call.
 Call Stokely at 705-649-3421 (local) or 1-866-786-5359 to make your reservations.
-If you are staying the weekend at Stokely ask about the discount on registering for the Loppet.
+If you are staying the weekend at Stokely ask about lodging discount.